micheal-ndoh/Custom-Shell-Environment/README.md

 ### Git Aliases

 * `alias gs='git status'`: Quickly check the status of your Git repository.
 * `alias gc='git commit -m'`: Commit changes with a message.
-Note that you'll need to provide the commit message after running this alias, e.g., `gc "message"`.
+Note that you will need to provide the commit message after running this alias, e.g `gc "message"`.
 * `alias gp='git push'`: Push changes to a remote repository.
 * `alias gl='git log'`: View the commit history.
 * `alias gb='git branch'`: List all branches in the repository.